This may be similar to #279.

 The patch is against revision .

-#4 Updated by Mischa The Evil about 12 years ago
+#4 Updated by Mischa The Evil over 12 years ago

 Hi, I just noticed this issue/patch for the first time and tested it against a clean r1900.
 It works flawlessly.I personally think this is great patch which extends versioning in Redmine in a nice way.
 Though like you state some refinements are missing.
 For example:

 - it would be good to show dependencies in versions-settings view

 - it would be good to show dependencies in versions in drop-downs either

 - tests should be modified to pass I guess